 Trekking in Nepal is one of the top activities of the country and many wonder when to trek?
 Here we will break down the best trekking seasons in Nepal for our Mardi Himal trek of 7 days from best to worst.

 The autumn season, stretching from the middle of September until late November is undoubtedly the best time to trek, also considered as Nepal’s high season for trekking.

 The spring season, starting from March until May would be the second-best season for trekking in Nepal.

 Nepal’s hot pre-monsoon season, May to June is when the whole valley blooms with life and seeing the Himalayan flowers and rhododendron flowers are really something.

 In the winter season, from December to February it’s also possible to do the Mardi Himal trek of 7 days, but some of the passes may be closed due to snowfall and the weather can get really cold.

 The monsoon season, June to mid-September would be the least ideal time to go trekking, heavy rainfalls, leeches, and mosquitos are what you get during this time.
-Although it’s still possible to go trekking to Mardi Himal we do recommend wearing long trousers and to bring leech and mosquito repellent.
+Although it’s still possible to go trekking to Mardi Himal we do recommend wearing long trousers and bringing leech and mosquito repellent.

 How to get there and back?

 Getting to Mardi Himal and back is easy as like most of the treks in the Annapurna region except for the Annapurna Circuit trek they start and end in Pokhara city.
 Alpine Eco Trek takes care of all your transportation during the trek and there are a variety of options to travel to and from Pokhara that will depend upon your travel budget or your preference.
 Pokhara lays about 200km east of Kathmandu the capital of Nepal and is reachable by air and land transportation.

 Here we will list some of the options on how to get to Pokhara and back: